Blog: The Role of Genomics in Alzheimer’s Disease

 Alzheimer’s disease is a debilitating neurodegenerative disorder that affects millions of people across the globe.
 While the cause of Alzheimer’s is still unknown, recent advances in genomics and whole exome sequencing are helping to shed light on the underlying biology of the disease.
-In particular, large-scale genome sequencing efforts have identified a number of genes that are associated with an increased risk of developing Alzheimer’s.
+In particular, large-scale genome sequencing efforts have identified some genes that are associated with an increased risk of developing Alzheimer’s.
 By understanding the role these genes play in the disease, researchers hope to develop better treatments and eventually a cure for Alzheimer’s.

 What is Alzheimer’s Disease?